DEPTH INTEGRATION

 But on working at the level where those patterns are produced.

-How your life is structured, relationally, professionally, systemically, around what happened.
-And what it would actually take for that structure to reorganize.
+How a life is structured — relationally, professionally, systemically — around what happened, and what it takes for that structure to reorganize.

 This work begins there.

-"Working with Rachel is not typical coaching.
-It's more like having someone walk beside you while you understand the deeper architecture of your life.
+"Working with Rachel was like someone walking beside you.
 It's honest, sometimes confronting, and incredibly clarifying."

-"I came to Rachel during a very destabilizing transition in my life.
+"I came to Rachel during a destabilizing transition in my life.
 What stood out was her steadiness.
-She has a rare ability to stay with complexity without reducing it to simple advice."
+She has a rare ability to stay with my complexity without reducing it to advice."

 Depth work typically unfolds in phases.